-Founded in 1866, Statesboro, Georgia, has long been on the map for regional growth.
-Our busy and historic downtown has been central to city, county and regional development enabling expansion in government, business, agriculture, education and residential living.
+Founded in 1803, Statesboro, Georgia, has long been on the map for regional growth.
+Our busy and historic downtown has been central to city, county and regional development, enabling expansion in government, business, agriculture, education, and residential living.

-As Statesboro grew and expanded, the community recognized the importance of preserving and strengthening the downtown district as the heart of our hometown.
-The Downtown Statesboro Development Authority was created in 1981.
-On April 15, 1991, Statesboro was declared a Main Street City, by the National Trust for Historic Preservation, a movement built on the knowledge that a prosperous, sustainable community is only as healthy as its core.
+As Statesboro has grown and expanded, the community has recognized the importance of preserving and strengthening the downtown district as the heart of our hometown.
+The Downtown Statesboro Development Authority was created in 1981 for that purpose.
+On April 15, 1991, Statesboro was declared a Main Street City by the National Trust for Historic Preservation, a movement built on the knowledge that a prosperous, sustainable community is only as healthy as its core.

 The Main Street Program and Downtown Statesboro Development Authority work as two organizations in one.
 We are committed to the economic development, historic preservation, and beautification of Statesboro’s downtown area.